 - their unreliability in terms of both power intermittency and power variability

-- the non-dispatchablity of Renewables: the wind will not blow, the clouds will not clear away and the world will not stop rotating to order, whenever electricity is needed
+- the non-dispatchablity of Renewables: the wind will not blow, the clouds will not clear away and the world will not stop rotating to order whenever needed

-Weather Dependent Renewables do not run 24/7: they do not achieve 90% productivity
+Weather Dependent Renewables do not run 24/7: they are not capable of 90% productivity

-- the poor timing of power generation by Renewables, it is often unlikely to be coordinated with demand: for example Solar energy, as has been seen recently in California power falls off in the evening, at times of peak demand,. leading to rolling blackouts.
-Winter Solar output is virtually absent even in Southern European countries, ~1/9th of the output than in the summer periods of lower power demand
+- the poor timing of power generation by Renewables, it is often unlikely to be coordinated with demand: for example Solar energy, as has been seen recently in California power falls of in the evening at times of peak demand and output is virtually absent in winter even in Southern States, 1/9th of the output than in the summer period of lower power demand

-- the long transmission lines from remote, dispersed generators, incurs both power losses in transmission and increased maintenance costs
+- the long transmission lines from remote, dispersed generators, incurs both power losses in transmission and costly increased maintenance

 - much additional engineering infrastructure is needed for access

-- the continuing costs of back-up generation, which is essential but is only used on occasions but which has to be wastefully running in spinning reserve but emitting CO2 nonetheless
+- the costs of back-up generation is essential but is only used on occasions but has to be wastefully running in spinning reserve nonetheless

 It should be noted that if there has to be sufficient back-up capacity using fossil fuels to support the grid when wind and solar are not available and it is costly to run continuously, then there is very little point in doubling up the generation capacity, available 24/7, with comparatively non-productive Weather Dependent Renewables, which might substitute some CO2 emissions but they certainly still emit some substantial levels of CO2 for their manufacture, installation and maintenance in any event.